 Cemeteries are identified as prominent historic and cultural resources.
 They can provide an historic perspective of an area, providing names and ethnicities of previous residents, linking a community to its past.
-Refer to Chapter 3, Agricultural, Natural, and Cultural Resources for more information.
+See also Chapter 3, Agricultural, Natural, and Cultural Resources.